 In 2007, a special Child Abuse Unit was created and Charme was subsequently named the Unit Chief.
 As Chief, she has overseen the investigation and prosecution of thousands of child abuse cases.
 Those cases include Internet sexual exploitation of minors, rape and homicide cases.
 As an Assistant District Attorney, Charme is a member of the Child Protective Investigative Team.
 This team convenes weekly to review allegations of child physical and sexual abuse occurring in Knox County.
 In 2012 alone, the Child Protective Investigative Team reviewed over one thousand cases of physical and sexual abuse of children.

 In her capacity as a Unit Chief, Charme has honed both her legal and managerial skills over the last five years.
 Her legal duties have required expertise in every step of the criminal process from the initial investigation to conclusion of the case by jury trial.
 She is responsible for making charging decisions, drafting indictments, grand jury presentation and motion practice.
 As Unit Chief, Charme is also experienced in the management and supervision of the trial attorneys and support staff assigned to the unit.
 Charme enjoys a strong collaborative working relationship with the Knoxville Police Department and the Knox County Sheriff's Office.
 Being on call around the clock for both agencies allows her to be involved in case decisions from the very beginning.
-As a result of her work, she was selected by her peers in the Knoxville Bar as a Cityview Top Attorney for 2011.
+As a result of her work, she was selected by her peers in the Knoxville Bar as a Cityview Top Attorney for 2011 and 2013.

-Charme is the proud mother of two teenage sons who attend West Valley Middle School.
+Charme is the proud mother of two teenage sons who attend West Valley Middle School, and Bearden High School.
 She is also "mom" to Oscar, the family dog who was adopted from the Young-Williams Animal Center.
-In her spare time, she enjoys horseback riding, gardening and tackling home improvement projects.
+In her spare time, she enjoys watching her boys play ball, horseback riding, gardening and tackling home improvement projects.
 She has been an active member of Central Baptist Church of Bearden where she has served in many capacities.
 These include Sunday School Director, Royal Ambassador Director, Director of Missions Day and service on several committees including Preschool Weekday, Missions and Long Range Planning.
 Her efforts in mission work have helped not only numerous local charities but also those in the Gulf Coast Region that were effected by hurricane Katrina.
 She was able to organize and operate a donations "store" for those who were displaced here during the aftermath of Katrina.
 She had such wonderful support from the community that she was able to personally deliver three trucks of excess supplies to the coast after the needs of the evacuees dissipated here.
 She presently attends Fellowship Church in Knoxville.

 Charme has a framed poster depicting a young boy clutching his dog that has hung in her office prominently and